More Disney World Restaurants Are Serving Alcohol, So It Might Be Time For A Family Vacay

-Disney World Is Now Serving Alcohol At All Of Its Restaurants, So Parents Everywhere Are Rejoicing
+Disney World Is Now Serving Alcohol At Even More Of Its Restaurants, So Parents Everywhere Are Rejoicing

 As parents everywhere know to be true, there are just certain trips that you take your kids on that are bound to be a bit more stressful than others.
 Taking your family on an overseas trip, for instance, will definitely require a lot of planning.
 Another stressful trip, though?
 Disney World.
 However, that could all change.
 Why?
 Well, Disney World will sell more alcohol now, which means parents everywhere can relax.
 Well, maybe not too much.